 Avast SecureLine VPN has dedicated apps for Windows, Mac, Android, and iOS.
 If you’re setting up a VPN at home, this is the easiest and quickest way to get started.

 Rather than disabling your firewalls or accepting those drivers, consider switching to a VPN from a highly regarded, long-established cybersecurity leader like Avast with Avast SecureLine VPN.

 Once you’ve downloaded and installed your VPN app, log in with your username and password.
 Your next task is to choose the “home” VPN server that you’d like to use.
 As a general rule, servers located closer to your real-world location will give you faster speeds.
 But this isn’t always true, especially if those servers are in high demand.
 Sometimes, you might get better performance going a little farther from home.

 If your VPN offers to select a server for you, take its recommendation.
 It’ll pick a server that’s going to deliver the best speed and service quality at that point in time.
-If you need an IP address in a specific country in order to unblock websites with your VPN there, feel free to disregard this recommendation — but otherwise, your VPN knows best.
+If you need an IP address in a specific country in order to unblock websites with your VPN there, feel free to disregard this recommendation.
+The same goes for streaming, where people often choose VPN locations in the United States, or UK VPN servers — but otherwise, your VPN knows best.